bacpop/bacpop-website/content/group/index.md

 {{< figure src="/images/group/sam_horsfield_photo.jpg" >}}

 My PhD focused on pangenome evolution in pathogenic bacteria.
-I have designed and developed [ggcaller](https://github.com/samhorsfield96/ggCaller), a new annotation tool for bacterial pangenomes that works on genome graphs.
-Other projects include using graph methods to improve adaptive sequencing of the accessory genome, and using large population datasets to compare rates of core and accessory genome evolution.
+I designed and developed [ggcaller](https://github.com/samhorsfield96/ggCaller), a new annotation tool for bacterial pangenomes that works on pangenome graphs.
+In my Postdoc, I'm working on graph methods to improve Nanopore sequencing for enrichment of the accessory genome, using large population datasets to understand pangenome evolution, and developing large language models to simulate bacterial populations.

-*Languages and tools*: C++, python
+*Languages and tools*: C++, Rython, R

 *Organisms*: Bacteria (*S. pneumoniae*, *E. coli* and many more) and viruses (polio).